allemanfredi/PEGASUS/README.md

 ## :hammer: Work In Progress
 * __`pegasus-ledger-trampoline`__: Since it is not possible to access Ledger Nano S from a Google Chrome extension, i implemented a workaround: injecting an iframe to the background page of the extension, (which is hosted thanks to __gh-pages__ [here](https://github.com/allemanfredi/pegasus-ledger-trampoline/tree/master)).
 In order to work correctly, the iframe must run under https (since U2F requires SSL).
 [30%]
-* __`pegasus-connector`__: Allows the user to decide whether to give the website permissions to access the library (iota.js) injected into the content script through a special popup.
-Before being able to give permission, the user must unlock the wallet.
-Even if he tries to interact with an injected function, if the wallet is not unlocked, the appropriate popup will appear.
-[80%]